GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/mapping-js-components-to-gutenberg-blocks/en.md

 </html>
 ```

-Because Gato GraphQL currently does not deal with CORS, for testing this code from a different domain, please add the following PHP code to your theme's `functions.php` file:
+Because Gato GraphQL currently does not deal with CORS, for testing this code from a different domain to your website (or even as a static `.html` file in your computer), you may need to add the following PHP code to your theme's `functions.php` file:

 ```php
 add_filter(